-Over the past six posts, we set up Tech Insights end to end using the three built-in fact retrievers.
-You have seven facts covering metadata completeness, ownership, and TechDocs, and you’ve seen them in the UI through scorecards and service maturity.
+Over the past six posts, we set up Tech Insights end to end using the built-in fact retrievers.
+These retrievers gave us facts covering metadata completeness, ownership, and TechDocs, and you have seen them in the UI through scorecards and service maturity.

 For that, you need custom fact retrievers.